Federal Changes Resources

 Available Funding Sources

-- NEW: MadCapital Loans: Financing for organic and regenerative farmers and ranchers.
+- MadCapital Loans: Financing for organic and regenerative farmers and ranchers.

 - Regenerative Agriculture Foundation SHOT Fund: Helps farmers access public funds to implement durable, high-impact regenerative agriculture practices.
 2025 priority states include Michigan, Indiana, Illinois, Wisconsin, Virginia, and Tennessee.